MHickey2/EssenChelle-Oils/README.md

 <br/>

 ### 15. Shopping Bag Page     <a name="shoppingbagpage"></a>
 The Page shows the products that the user has currently in their shopping bag.
 This will initially display no products, but as products are added, they will be displayed on the page.
+Any products displayed will show an image, the price, a quantity selector for the number of items and the total price for all products in the bag.
+You can update the number of items or remove an item if neccessary.
+If the product amount exceeds 50 there is no delivery cost, but if it is lower a delivery cost will be applied.
 There is a keep shopping button and this allows the user to return to shop for more products.
-There is also a go to secure checout button, and this will send the user to the checkout page where they can complete their purchase.
+There is also a 'Go to secure checkout button' and this will send the user to the checkout page where they can complete the purchasing process.

 <br>